simoncblyth/opticks/notes/issues/U4RecorderTest_U4Stack_stag_enum_random_alignment.rst

-TODO : see if a 1-to-1 mapping from stack to tag can work (or vv)
+DONE : see if a 1-to-1 mapping from stack to tag can work (or vv)
 ---------------------------------------------------------------------

 The A:tag and B:stack do not match of course : they are different enumerations.